Group-blind optimal transport to group parity and its constrained variants: Introduction

-Let us consider an example of school admission to illustrate the bias repair schemes in our framework as well as \cite{gordaliza2019obtaining,feldman2015certifying}.
-Schools commonly use exam scores to make admission decisions with a cutoff point: students with scores higher than the cutoff point will be admitted.
-In Figure~\ref{fig:motivation}, this is shown with the vertical dashed line.
-The applicants can be divided into two groups by a sensitive attribute, e.g., gender, race.
+In Figure~\ref{fig:motivation}, the old cut-off point is shown with the vertical dashed line.
+There are two groups of applicants, divided by a protected attribute, e.g., gender, race.
 The left subplot of Figure~\ref{fig:motivation} shows that the score distribution of the privileged group (denoted by a purple curve) concentrates somewhere above the cut-off point.
 On the contrary, only a small portion of the unprivileged group (denoted by an orange curve) passes the cut-off point.
-If the cutoff point is used in a straightforward manner, the admission results are strongly biased against the unprivileged group, although the admission-decision algorithm does not take into account the sensitive attribute.
-Then, instead of training another fairness-aware admission-decision model, the bias repair schemes will project the score distributions of both groups into an arbitrary target distribution, for example, the green curve, such that the scores of both groups follow the same target distribution.
+If the cut-off point is used in a straightforward manner, the admission results are strongly biased against the unprivileged group, although the admission-decision algorithm does not take into account the protected attribute.
+Then, instead of training another fairness-aware admission-decision model, the bias repair schemes will project the score distributions of both groups into an target distribution (the green curve), for example, the old score distribution, such that the scores of both groups follow the same distribution that was used to train the old cut-off point.
 The target distribution is a ``median'' distribution in \cite{feldman2015certifying}, and a barycentre distribution in \cite{gordaliza2019obtaining}, and are not necessarily the same as the green curve.

 The right subplots of Figure~\ref{fig:motivation} illustrate the effects of bias-repair schemes proposed in this paper, with the top two for ``partial repair'', and the bottom one for ``total repair''.
-Now, the same admission cut-off point used on the projected scores will achieve equalised admission rates between the privileged and the unprivileged group.
-Our extension eliminates the need for the sensitive attribute of each sample when computing the group-blind projection map and projecting both groups via this map.
+Now, the old admission cut-off point used on the projected scores will achieve equalised admission rates between the privileged and the unprivileged group.
+Our extension eliminates the need for the protected attribute of each sample when computing the group-blind projection map and projecting both groups via this map.